By the end of this section, you will be able to:

 Stars orbiting near the very heart of our galaxy provide strong evidence for a black hole there, but the orbits of stars far from the center suggest another intriguing phenomenon that is observed indirectly as well.
 Recall from Gravitation Near Earth’s Surface that we can consider the mass for spherical objects to be located at a point at the center for calculating their gravitational effects on other masses.
 Similarly, we can treat the total mass that lies within the orbit of any star in our galaxy as being located at the center of the Milky Way disc.
 We can estimate that mass from counting the visible stars and include in our estimate the mass of the black hole at the center as well.

 But when we do that, we find the orbital speed of the stars is far too fast to be caused by that amount of matter.
+Astronomer Vera Rubin disovered this phenomenon in the 1970s while researching the movement of spiral galaxies.
+She observed that their outermost reaches were rotating as quickly as their centers, which was not the predicted outcome.
 Figure 13.32 shows the orbital velocities of stars as a function of their distance from the center of the Milky Way.
 The blue line represents the velocities we would expect from our estimates of the mass, whereas the green curve is what we get from direct measurements.
-Apparently, there is a lot of matter we don’t see, estimated to be about five times as much as what we do see, so it has been dubbed dark matter.
+Rubin calculated that the rotational velocity of galaxies should have been enough to cause them to fly apart, unless there was a significant discrepancy between their observable matter and their actual matter.
+This became known as the galaxy rotation problem.
+Rubin proposed that massive amounts of unseen matter must be present in and around the galaxies for the rotation speeds to occur.
 Furthermore, the velocity profile does not follow what we expect from the observed distribution of visible stars.
 Not only is the estimate of the total mass inconsistent with the data, but the expected distribution is inconsistent as well.
-And this phenomenon is not restricted to our galaxy, but seems to be a feature of all galaxies.
-In fact, the issue was first noted in the 1930s when galaxies within clusters were measured to be orbiting about the center of mass of those clusters faster than they should based upon visible mass estimates.
+Rubin’s 1978 discovery provided much more concrete and widespread evidence of dark matter, a term Fritz Zwicky coined in 1933 when he observed a similar anomaly while examining a galaxy cluster.

 There are two prevailing ideas of what this matter could be—WIMPs and MACHOs.
 WIMPs stands for weakly interacting massive particles.
 These particles (neutrinos are one example) interact very weakly with ordinary matter and, hence, are very difficult to detect directly.
 MACHOs stands for massive compact halo objects, which are composed of ordinary baryonic matter, such as neutrons and protons.
 There are unresolved issues with both of these ideas, and far more research will be needed to solve the mystery.